 COMPLETE APPLICATION CHECKLIST Innovation (INN) Project Application Packets submitted for approval by the MHSOAC should include the following prior to being scheduled before the Commission: ☐ Final INN Project Plan with any relevant supplemental documents and examples: program flow-chart or logic model.
-Budget should be consistent with what has (or will be) presented to Board of Supervisors. ☐ Local Mental Health Board approval Approval Date: December 4, 2022 ☐ Completed 30 day public comment period Comment Period: December 4, 2022 ☐ BOS approval date Approval Date: If County has not presented before BOS, please indicate date when presentation to BOS will be scheduled: February 28, 2023 Note: For those Counties that require INN approval from MHSOAC prior to their county's BOS approval, the MHSOAC may issue contingency approvals for INN projects pending BOS approval on a case-by-case basis.
-Desired Presentation Date for Commission: January 26, 2023 Note: Date requested above is not guaranteed until MHSOAC staff verifies all requirements have been
+Budget should be consistent with what has (or will be) presented to Board of Supervisors. ☑ Local Mental Health Board approval Approval Date: December 7, 2022 ☑ Completed 30 day public comment period Comment Period: November 2, 2022 - December 7, 2022 ☐ BOS approval date Approval Date: If County has not presented before BOS, please indicate date when presentation to BOS will be scheduled: TBD - tentatively February 28, 2023 Note: For those Counties that require INN approval from MHSOAC prior to their county's BOS approval, the MHSOAC may issue contingency approvals for INN projects pending BOS approval on a case-by-case basis.
+Desired Presentation Date for Commission: February 23, 2023 Note: Date requested above is not guaranteed until MHSOAC staff verifies all requirements have been met.